mattpe/hyte-web-dev/12-kubios.md

     KUBIOS_USER_AGENT=YOUR_APP_NAME_HERE
     ```

-1. Add a function to `userModel.mjs` to check if user email already exists in local database
+1. Add a function to `userModel.js` to check if user email already exists in local database

     ```js
     const selectUserByEmail = async (email) => {